melw66/cs1300-movie-marathon/README.md

 All components, style sheets, and movie data are in the src folder.
 Style sheets are located in the style folder within src.

+All movie images are in the img folder in public.

 MovieData.js holds an object for all the movie data in the app, which is imported by App.js, the main App component of the app.
 The other nested components are in the Components folder in src.